 Irish tour guide, weaver of words, a teller of tales of his patron Deity, the Dagda, chief of the Tuatha Dé Danann.
 He runs 2 blogs here, posting stories inspired by the native lore (and sometimes directly dictated by Big D himself), as well as thoughts and opinions on relevant Irish topics.
 There’s also a YouTube Channel!

-And seriously, if you have a specific question, I have likely done a blog or a video on it.
-PLEASE check for that before emailing me?!
+And seriously, if you have a specific question, we have likely done a blog or a video on it.
+PLEASE check for that before emailing us?!

 Of course, there are our free online classes are great Native Sources for Irish Paganism too, at the Irish Pagan School. https://irishpaganschool.com/courses?query=free